 Spatial prediction of soil variables using 3D regression-kriging - GSIF and plotKML packages for R (26-27 August 2013)

 Pre-Conference Workshop Pedometrics 2013.

-This workshop continues with more advanced geostatistical methods that can be implemented in the R environment for statistical and geographical computing, namely 3D regression-kriging (soil properties) and multinomial logistic regression (soil classes).
-The focus of this workshop is on using R packages for daily work, i.e. operational soil mapping.
-The lecturer will use two packages for R (GSIF and plotKML for Google Earth) that have been developed for the purpose of automating soil mapping and that have been used for 3D mapping of key soil properties in Africa at 1 km resolution.
-The first part of the workshop is a lecture that explains the design and main functionality of the GSIF package.
-In the second part participants will use GSIF and plotKML for 3D regression-kriging of soil properties in the Ebergötzen area, Germany.
-This workshop will also include a demonstration of how the soil grids at 1 km were derived for the African continent using the WorldGrids repository of covariates and the AfSP database that contains over 15,000 African legacy soil profiles.
+This workshop continued with more advanced geostatistical methods that can be implemented in the R environment for statistical and geographical computing, namely 3D regression-kriging (soil properties) and multinomial logistic regression (soil classes).
+The focus of this workshop has been on using R packages for daily work, i.e. operational soil mapping.
+The lecturer used two packages for R (GSIF and plotKML for Google Earth) that have been developed for the purpose of automating soil mapping and that have been used for 3D mapping of key soil properties in Africa at 1 km resolution.
+The first part of the workshop has been a lecture that explained the design and main functionality of the GSIF package.
+In the second part participants used GSIF and plotKML for 3D regression-kriging of soil properties in the Ebergötzen area, Germany.
+This workshop also included a demonstration of how the soil grids at 1 km were derived for the African continent using the WorldGrids repository of covariates and the AfSP database that contained over 15,000 African legacy soil profiles.

 Regional Soil Partnerships trained in compiling and harmonising legacy soil data